MountainGreen/vimrc/README.md

-# vimrc
+# .vimrc configuration file

-.vimrc configuration file
+The file has to be renamed to .vimrc after cloning.
+You might also move it to your home directory (~/).